Final Fantasy XIV: Shadowbringers: Patches

-The Beginning of the End

-The Eorzean Alliance exploits the chaos in Garlemald to focus on resolving disputes with the Tribes.
-Meanwhile, Alisaie seeks a cure for Tempering, aided by the Ironworks and G'raha; they succeed, and are able to heal Ga Bu, her young kobold friend.
-In Limsa Lominsa, the Scions aid Merlwyb with an internal political dispute, and manage to peacefully cure the kobold Patriarch's tempering.
-Mysterious towers appear worldwide.
-Fandaniel reveals himself and his Telophoroi servants.
-With the death of Elidibus, no Unsundered Ascians remain, leaving him free to pursue his true goal: the destruction of all life.
-He threatens to raze cities across the world with a strange, corrupted primal dubbed "Lunar Bahamut," should the Warrior refuse to face Zenos again.
-The Scions investigate the towers while Krile and Tataru seek out Estinien's aid against Lunar Bahamut.
+With the war against Garlemald temporarily stalled, the Eorzean Alliance focuses on resolving disputes with the Beast Tribes to bring an end to their need for summoning primals.
+Meanwhile, Alisaie and G'raha seek a cure for primal tempering; by using an Ironworks-assembled Allagan supercomputer to modify one of Beq Lugg's spells, they succeed, healing Ga Bu, Alisaie's young kobold friend.
+In Limsa Lominsa, Merlwyb and the Scions resolve a brewing revolution, and peacefully cure the kobold Patriarch's tempering.
+Suddenly, mysterious towers begin appearing worldwide and Fandaniel reveals himself and his Telophoroi servants.
+With the death of Elidibus, no Unsundered Ascians remain, leaving him free to seek the destruction of all life.
+He threatens to raze cities worldwide with a corrupted primal dubbed "Lunar Bahamut", should the Warrior refuse to face Zenos again.
+The Scions investigate the towers while Krile and Tataru seek out Estinien's aid.

 They convene with the Alliance in Ala Mhigo.
-Lyse has discovered the towers can somehow temper individuals into revering Garlemald, rather than a primal.
-Raubahn proposes sending Fordola and Arenvald, who are protected from tempering by Resonant and Echo powers.
+Lyse has learned the towers can somehow temper individuals into revering Garlemald.
+Raubahn proposes sending Fordola and Arenvald, who cannot be tempered.
 After, the twins, G'raha, and the Warrior bring Estinien to Ayzs Lla to consult the great wyrm Tiamat about Lunar Bahamut.
-Breaking both her physical constraints and her mental ones, the shame and tempering she bears from summoning Bahamut, they secure her aid.
-The Telophoroi assault Paglth'an, the Amalj'aa homeland, led by Lunar Bahamut; the Alliance comes to their aid, and the Warrior defeats the primal, with Tiamat leaving to protect her remaining children.
-In Ul'dah, Nanamo reveals Arenvald was horribly injured and may never walk again, but shares his and Fordola's findings: Amalj'aa prisoners have summoned a "Lunar Ifrit."
-Further, there is news of other "lunar" primals.
+Breaking her physical and mental bindings, the shame and tempering from summoning Bahamut, they secure her aid.
+The Telophoroi launch an assault on Paglth'an, the Amalj'aa homeland, led by Lunar Bahamut; the Alliance comes to their aid, and the Warrior slays the primal, with Tiamat leaving to protect her remaining children.
+In Ul'dah, Nanamo reveals Arenvald was horribly injured and may never walk again, but shares his and Fordola's findings: Amalj'aa prisoners have summoned a "Lunar Ifrit", and other lunar primals arise.
 The Scions gather, and Krile proposes petitioning Sharlayan for aid against the Telophoroi.
-Estinien fully joins the Scions, inspired by their example.
+Estinien fully joins the Scions, moved by their conviction.

-The Alliance and Tribes convene in Ala Mhigo to set aside their differences and unite as the Grand Company of Eorzea.
-The Sharlayan envoy, the twins' father Fourchenault, angrily rebuffs the Alliance and disowns his children for their allegedly barbaric behavior.
-He further claims that, if the Final Days were coming, Sharlayan would know.
-News arrives that the Telophoroi march upon Carteneau Flats.
-The Grand Company of Eorzea and the Scions rush to defend the aetherial confluences buried there.
-They repel the Telophoroi and their primals.
-The Scions seek passage to Old Sharlayan to investigate the Forum's apparent knowledge of the Final Days.
+The Eorzean Alliance and a Confederation of the Beast Tribes convene in Ala Mhigo, set aside their differences, and unite as the Grand Company of Eorzea.
+Sharlayan's envoy, the twins' father Fourchenault, angrily rebuffs the Alliance, disowning his children for their "barbaric" behavior.
+Further, he claims that if the Final Days were coming, Sharlayan would know.
+The Telophoroi march their forces upon Carteneau Flats, and the Grand Company of Eorzea and Scions rush to defend aetherial confluences there, repelling the Telophoroi and their primals.

+The Scions seek passage to Old Sharlayan, investigating Fourchenault's suspicious claims.
 As the Scions learn the Towers drain the land of aether, the Warrior sees a strange female apparition, who warns them of the coming apocalypse.
-Fandaniel prepares to open the "gate of the gods," while Zenos discards his katanas for a scythe, honing his skills for the rematch he longs for.
+Fandaniel prepares to open the "gate of the gods", while Zenos discards his katanas for a scythe, honing his skills for the rematch he demands.